18chanp1/kv-store/README.md

-# Something about the A12
+# Something about the store
 Used Run Command:
 ``` shell
 java -Xmx512m \